RHS Growing Guides

 Planting

-Gages and plums like fertile soil, ideally slightly acidic, with a pH of 6–6.5, but they’re tolerant of a wide range of soils.
+Gages like fertile soil, ideally slightly acidic, with a pH of 6–6.5, but they’re tolerant of a wide range of soils.
 They don’t like to dry out, especially when the fruit is forming, so generally prefer a loamy or clay soil, as long as it doesn’t get waterlogged.

+Prepare your gage tree for planting by giving it a good watering if it’s in a container or by standing it in a bucket of water for half an hour if it’s a bare-root tree.
 If planting in a lawn, remove a circle of grass at least 1m (3¼ft) in diameter, so the tree’s roots don’t have to compete with the grass for water and nutrients as they get established.

 Planting against a wall

 If your tree is going to be trained against a wall, prepare the planting site particularly well, as the soil at the base of walls is usually poor and dry.
 Dig in lots of well-rotted manure or garden compost, then plant the tree 25–35cm (10–14in) away from the wall.
-You’ll also need to attach horizontal wires to the wall to support the branches – see Pruning & training, below.
+You’ll also need to attach horizontal wires to the wall to support the branches – see Pruning and Training, below.

 Planting in a container